cat _posts/2021-03-09-xcry-ransomware-en.md

 size: 1

-Next, the file is read in chunks of 0x2710 (10,000) bytes and encrypted
+Each victim file is read and encrypted in chunks of 0x2710 (10,000) bytes.

-The same ShortHash in the encryption_key file
+The same ShortHash appears in the encryption_key file.